heringerAgenor/bravi-technical-assessment/README.md

 Chess Board Storage API lets you store a whole Chess Board using a strong api key security based model.

+This app was built using modern tools in Python ecosystem, those are:

+- FastAPI
+- Pydantic
+- Mongoengine
+- Docker
+- Docker-compose

 # Installation
 This project was built using [docker](https://docs.docker.com/engine/install/ubuntu/) and [docker-compose](https://docs.docker.com/compose/install/) in a linux system.
 Therefore, the recommended way of installation depends those tools.
 If you're in Windows, use [Docker Desktop](https://docs.docker.com/desktop/windows/install/).